 "But the prefix fore clearly means looking ahead in time.
 God sees the future and reacts accordingly."

 The prefix pro does mean "before" — before in time, or before in the order of God's counsel?
-But here is the grammatical death blow: Paul doesn't say "He foreknew that they would believe."
+But watch the grammar.
+Paul doesn't say "He foreknew that they would believe."
 That would be a fact object — something God observed.
 He says "He foreknew them" — a personal object.
 God is not gathering information about future events.
 He is entering into relationship with persons.
 In Scripture, that relationship is always covenant choice.

 Moreover, if God merely responded to foreseen faith, why does Paul describe the result as being "conformed to the image of his Son"?
 Predestination is not passive.
 It is active transformation.
 God is not reacting to faith — He is accomplishing a purpose through persons He chose before they existed.